bobtsang/bobtsang.github.io/_posts/2020-08-09-Hadoop-Ecosystem.md

 > The NameNode maintains the namespace tree and the mapping of file blocks to DataNodes (the physical location of file data).

+## Apache Ambari

+The Apache Ambari project is aimed at making Hadoop management simpler by developing software for provisioning, managing, and monitoring Apache Hadoop clusters.

 ## Reference

 [1] [Apache Hadoop Documentation](https://hadoop.apache.org/) <br>